The equivalence of Heegaard Floer homology and embedded contact homology via open book decompositions I: The chain map from to

 \subsubsection{Case (S4'')}

-We give a brisk treatment of the construction of the SFT limit, mostly pointing out the differences with (S4').
-The main difference is that the projection $p_i : \widetilde{F}_i \to B_-$ is a branched double cover over its image with a single branch point $b_i \in B_-$, and we must analyze different cases depending on the behavior of the branch point as $i\to\infty$.
+We give a brisk treatment of the construction of the limit, mostly pointing out the differences with (S4').
+The main difference is that the holomorphic maps $\overline{u}_i$ admit good truncations with a component which is a branched double cover over its image with a single branch point $b_i \in B_-$, and we must analyze different cases depending on the behavior of the branch point as $i\to\infty$.

 There are five cases: \begin{itemize} \item[(a)] $\lim \limits_{i \to \infty} b_i = b_{\infty} \in int(B_-)$, \item[(b)] $\lim \limits_{i \to \infty} b_i = b_{\infty} \in \partial B_-$, \item[(c)] $\lim \limits_{i \to \infty} s(b_i) = + \infty$, \item[(d')] $\lim \limits_{i \to \infty} s(b_i) = -\infty$ and $d(b_i,\partial B_-)\geq C$, where $C>0$ is a constant, or \item[(d'')] $\lim \limits_{i \to \infty} s(b_i) = -\infty$ and $d(b_i,\partial B_-)\to 0$. \end{itemize}